Investec

-Investec is an Anglo-South African international banking and wealth management group.
+Investec is an Anglo-South African international banking and wealth management group, founded in Johannesburg, South Africa.
 It provides a range of financial products and services to a client base in Europe, Southern Africa, and Asia-Pacific.

 Investec is dual-listed on the London Stock Exchange and the Johannesburg Stock Exchange.
 It is a constituent of the FTSE 250 index.

+They are the current primary sponsors of the European Rugby Champions Cup.